Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 # Data Center Capacity & Energy Analytics

-**Tier III–aligned simulated architecture for energy efficiency, infrastructure resilience, and capacity planning.**
+**Decision-support model for energy efficiency, N+1 resilience and IT capacity planning.**

 > **Disclaimer:** All operational data in this repository are synthetic and generated for analytical demonstration.
 No confidential operational data are used.